-HOW ARE COMPLAINTS INVESTIGATED?
+HOW IS A COMPLAINT INVESTIGATED?

-When a complaint is received an investigative contact is made within a few days of receipt of a complaint with the individual making the complaint to discuss the contents and circumstances, as well as to request supporting documentation if needed.
-Supporting documentation, not provided upon request, is subpoenaed.
+An investigative contact is made within a few days of receipt of a complaint with the individual making the complaint to discuss the contents and circumstances, as well as to request supporting documentation if needed.
+Supporting documentation, not provided upon request, shall be subpoenaed.
 A subpoena may be executed by the Executive Director or Chairperson of the Board.
 Other investigative activities, such as interview of witnesses, may also be conducted by an agent of the Board.
-Anonymous complaints are investigated provided that sufficient information is available to investigate the complaint.
+Anonymous complaints will be investigated provided that sufficient information is available to investigate and support the complaint.
+Complaints are preferred in writing but can also be taken over the phone.
+A Complaint Form is available on the Board's website.